Brain Injury Awareness Month: Traumatic Brain Injuries and Cognitive issues

 The victim may have trouble learning and remembering new information as well as recalling events in the recent past.
 Problem-solving skills may be elusive.
 The individual may be prone to inappropriate or impulsive behavior in social settings.March Is Brain Injury Awareness Month

 The theme for this year's observance of Brain Injury Awareness Month is "Change Your Mind."
 The campaign aims to educate the public about the incidence of brain injury and the needs of those with TBIs and their families.
 One important focus is to promote the many types of support available to those living with a brain injury.

 Below are resources for victims of TBIs and their families:

 - The National Resource Center for Traumatic Brain Injury

 - The Family Caregiver Alliance

 - The Brain Injury Association of Florida

 If you or a family member has been harmed in a car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.